nejcik/piano/README.md

 ## DESCRIPTION
-It allows to play sounds (2 octaves) using youe keyboard or mouse, and shows the note on a sheet (without and additional characters like #, so notes like "cis" etc. looks like the "lower" one.
+It allows to play sounds __(2 octaves)__ using your keyboard or mouse, and shows currently played note on a sheet (without any additional characters for more complicted notes such as "#").
+In addition, 2 games for recognizing pitch and intervals between notes.

 ## RUN THE APP
-.jar file is in out/artifacts/piano_jar directory
+__.jar__ file is in _out/artifacts/piano_jar_ directory